 Load the Model in the Ray-tracer and Assign Material Properties.
-The 3D model obtained in the previous step needs to be converted into a file format (e.g., STL) suitable to be loaded into a ray-tracing software, e.g., the MATLAB ray-tracer or Wireless InSite (WI), a commercial suite of ray-tracing models and high-fidelity Electro-Magnetic (EM) solvers developed by Remcom [27].
+The 3D model obtained in the previous step needs to be converted into a file format (e.g., STL) suitable to be loaded into a ray-tracing software, e.g., the MATLAB ray-tracer or Wireless InSite (WI), a commercial suite of ray-tracing models and high-fidelity Electro-Magnetic (EM) solvers developed by Remcom [34].
 Each object in the 3D model imported by the ray-tracing software consists of surfaces, and the material properties of these surfaces should be set to have reasonable ray-tracing results.
 The level of granularity in this step may depend on the ray-tracer platform, e.g., in the WI, the material properties can be assigned to each surface.
 In the current version of MATLAB ray-tracer, this assignment is limited to the terrain and the buildings.
 The flexibility in assigning materials with a high level of detail leads to complex structures in the environment objects and accurate ray-tracing results.

 Model Nodes and Define Trajectories.
 Once the 3D model of the environment has been loaded in the ray-tracing software and the material properties are assigned, the radio nodes need to be modeled, which includes setting the nodes' radio parameters, modeling the antenna pattern, and defining locations of the nodes in the physical environment.
-These nodes can be either static or mobile, in which case their trajectories and movement speeds need to be also defined.
+These nodes can be either static or mobile, in which case their trajectories and movement speeds need to also be defined.
 The radio parameters of the nodes, e.g., carrier frequency, bandwidth, transmit power, receiver noise figure, ambient noise density, and antenna characteristics, need to be set as well.

 Sample the Channels.
-At this point, the channel is sampled through the ray-tracing software with a predefined sampling time interval $T_s$ , which allows for capturing the mobility of the nodes.
-To this aim, the node trajectories are spatially sampled with a spacing $D_i = V_i \cdot T_s$ , where $V_i$ is the speed of node i.
-Since spatial consistency plays a key role in providing a consisting correlated scattering environment in presence of mobile nodes, we follow the 3GPP recommendations and consider a coherence distance of 15 m to guarantee an apt spatial consistency [28].
+At this point, the channel is sampled through the ray-tracing software with a predefined sampling time interval T_s , which allows for capturing the mobility of the nodes in a discrete way.
+To this aim, the node trajectories are spatially sampled with a spacing $D_i = V_i \cdot T_s$, where V_i is the speed of node i.
+Since spatial consistency plays a key role in providing a consisting correlated scattering environment in the presence of mobile nodes, we follow the 3GPP recommendations and consider a coherence distance of 15 m to guarantee an apt spatial consistency [35].

 Parse the Output.
-The next step consists of parsing the ray-tracer output to extract a synchronized channel between each pair of nodes in the scenario for each time instant t.
+The next step consists of parsing the ray-tracer output to extract a synchronized channel between each pair of nodes in the scenario for each discrete time instant t spaced at least $1~\mathrm{ms}$.
 The temporal characteristic of the wireless channels is considered as a FIR filter, where the CIR is time-variant and expressed by:

-$$h(t,\tau) = \sum{i=1}^{N_t} \tilde{c}i(t) \cdot \delta(t - \tau_i(t)), \tag{1}$$ where $N_t$ is the number of paths at time t, and $\tau_i$ and $c_i$ are the Time of Arrival (ToA) and the path gain coefficient of the i-th path, respectively.
-The latter is a complex number with magnitude $a_i$ and phase $\varphi_i$ assume non-zero values, and with a maximum excess delay of $512~\mu s$ .
-To do this, we leverage a ML-based clustering technique to reduce the taps found by the ray-tracing software, align the tap delays, and finalize their dynamic range, whilst ensuring the accuracy of the emulated scenario [29].
+$$h(t,\tau) = \sum{i=1}^{N_t} \tilde{c_i}(t) \cdot \delta(t - \tau_i(t)), \tag{1}$$ where N_t is the number of paths at time t, and τ_i and c_i are the Time of Arrival (ToA) and the path gain coefficient of the i-th path, respectively.
+The latter is a complex number with magnitude a_i and phase φ_i